-10 Tips To Refresh Mind From Stress
+10 Top Tips To Refresh Your Mind & Relieve Your Stress

 1. Practice Belly Breathing

-Slow and deep breathing stimulates our wandering nerve which then releases an anti-stress chemical called acetylcholine.
-Now acetylcholine, incidentally the chief neurotransmitter of our parasympathetic system, slows down our heart rate.
+Slow and deep breathing stimulates our wandering nerve (scientifically called the vagus nerve).
+It releases an anti-stress chemical called acetylcholine.
+Now acetylcholine, the chief neurotransmitter of our parasympathetic system, slows down our heart and relaxes us.

 2. Do This Yoga Pose

 Yoga experts say that relaxation is a conscious endeavor lying somewhere between effort and non-effort.

 In this state of alert relaxation, you are not in the grip of automatic muscle tension.
 Your muscles are relaxed, yet they can take commands from your brain to move at will.

 Shavasana, or the Corpse Pose Asana, is an effective pose for deep relaxation.
 Usually done at the end of a yoga session, it helps reduce blood pressure and anxiety.
 You can do it any time of the day.

 - Lie down flat on your back with your arms and legs spread slightly apart.
 Close your eyes and take a few relaxing breaths.